The ketogenic diet is a low-carb, high-fat, high-protein diet linked to weight loss and prevention of age-related mental decline.

-Most people notice bad breath when they wake up — so make sure you brush your teeth daily.
+Most people notice bad breath when they wake up — so make sure you brush your teeth daily and drink plenty of water.
 You can also chew sugar-free, keto-friendly gums as an alternative if you are overly concerned.

 For most people, bad breathe usually goes away after a week on a diet.

 Several studies have shown that weight loss is the first and one of the most obvious ketosis symptoms.